SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/RkCMh2f4/Screenshot-2025-09-06-165811.png)

-This level of selectivity captured the most benefits, and I believe that aiming to be even more selective gives diminishing marginal benefits and leads to more harms.
+This level of selectivity captured the most benefits, and I believe that being even more selective gives diminishing marginal benefits and leads to more harms.

 Which takes us to, **why I believe we should continue to push hard for inclusivity**:

 When you see 240ish people on the recruitments group, you might be intimidated by how to run such a massive club.
-Early on in recruitments, we had thought, "How are we going to run the club if all of them join?!"
+Early on d recruitments, we had thought, "How are we going to run the club if all of them join?!"
 However, the pattern I've seen across the years is that 20% of people don't even show up for round 1 and 50% of people don't show up for round 3.
 Regardless of how excited so many juniors seem, a lot of them will definitely drop out.
 And even among those who get recruited, 80% of people stop coming to sessions by the time second year begins.